noxiousatmosphere/noxiousatmosphere.github.io/Tournament Hosting Guide.md

 That being said, don't be afraid of TD'ing—if you have the time and are willing to put in the effort, it's a great way to contribute to your region's quiz bowl scene (and also make some cash for your club while you're at it).

-If you notice any mistakes or glaring omissions in this guide, I welcome any feedback: fantradisc#3677 (Discord).
+If you notice any errors or glaring omissions in this guide, I welcome any feedback: fantradisc#3677 (Discord).